gatsbyjs/gatsby-functions-beta/README.md

 2.  **Deploy to Gatsby Cloud.**

-    On each starter's README, you'll find instructions on how to deploy the project to Gatsby Cloud.
-Add any necessary API keys for that starter and you'll have an example up in minutes!
+    On each example's README, you'll find instructions on how to deploy the project to Gatsby Cloud.
+Add any necessary API keys for that example and you'll have an example site up in minutes!

 3.  **Build!
 Iterate!
 Ship!**